 The last session was on "Next Steps", which we were each individually challenged to apply what we learned from the above sessions and exercises.
 The moderator asked us to share within our small groups and then share with the rest of the audience.
 One of the folks contributed about the benefits of "animal therapy", which has been reported to be a "good healing" process for the elderly (especially the lonely).
 I personally challenged myself about how we need to diffuse "negative talk" (e.g. stereotypes, prejudices=> racism), which I shared with the rest of the group"

-"old people drive to slow in town"
+"old people drive to slow in town" "the youth are just always causing trouble"

 I then remembered a related issues on diffusing stereotypes (see Multicultural Retreat), which we each need to each play a part by not letting "negative talk" in our daily conversations.
 For example, when someone says something "negative" about the elderly, just tell them it�s not true (don�t conform to their talk by not saying anything because you are sending a message that you are agreeing with them)!
 Another personal step I would like to make is promoting an idea that was brought up from a group member;=>� elders babysitting� (a big community need).
 My parents baby-sit my niece, which some young parents don�t have this opportunity (I didn�t have the privilege too visiting grandparents as they lived across the other side of the world, which I was honestly jealous amongst my peers growing-up).
 A community suggestion, we can pair elders who are willing to baby-sit with mothers (especially single moms) that are looking for babysitters.
 Another one that came to me was on mentoring , which I would like to see elders paired up with youth that share the same issues based on experience (e.g. have an elderly person who has successfully got out of alcoholism meet with a youth/young adult struggling with this problem).
 Someone in the audience mentioned how elders can be a �history buff�, which younger folks can learn a lot from them.
 One of the �older folks� in the small group talked about the decreasing family values in our current society.
 He particularly shared the lost of respect for elders, which many young folks are increasingly having problems with this.
 I didn�t have the chance to share my family cultural background, which my dad disciplined me on respecting him and my mom.
 I share the same experience with other new second generation Americans (especially Asians), which first generations parents are challenged with this social issue.
 Another cultural value from my family that can be valued by others is the supporting of each other more.
 My family talk about how the kids will take care of their parents when they get �too old� (not able to take care of themselves), which �nursing homes� are not heard of back in our parents� homeland (Philippines-a few maybe ).
 Earlier in our small group, someone shared that young adults are �too busy� with life (e.g. career focus), which many don�t have time to spend time with their elders.